notbenohene/Reading-Notes/whatwaslearned.md

 4.) the ability to choose from a selection of extensions

 ## What do the following commands do?
-pwd - print working directory (pwd) displays a directory's path; where are we right now ls - list displays hidden and visible files and directories cd - change directory allows for a useer to switch through directories in their system mkdir - make directory is used to create new directories touch - touch is used to adjust the access information of a file
+* pwd - print working directory (pwd) displays a directory's path; where are we right now
+* ls - list displays hidden and visible files and directories
+* cd - change directory allows for a useer to switch through directories in their system
+* mkdir - make directory is used to create new directories
+* touch - touch is used to adjust the access information of a file

 ## Can you explain what is happening in the following scenario if these commands and arguments are entered into the command line?
-(Arguments are extra instructions given to a command.)

-cd projects - changes the directory of the folder titled "projects" mkdir new-project - makes a directory of a new folder touch new-project/newfile.md - cd .. ls projects/new-project
+* cd projects - changes the directory of the folder titled "projects"
+* mkdir new-project - makes a directory of a new folder
+* touch new-project/newfile.md -
+* cd ..
+* ls projects/new-project